 Pilot: Measuring ground clearance is a simple task here, since all Pilots have 7.3 inches of the stuff, no matter if the vehicle has front- or all-wheel drive.
 Towing capacity is equal to that of the Passport for both drivetrains.
 Approach and departure angles hover around 20 degrees across the board.

-Bottom Line: For those customers who feel their adventures will take them off the beaten path will want to pop for the Passport.
+Bottom Line: Those customers who feel their adventures will take them off the beaten path will want to pop for the Passport.
 Its greater ground clearance may offer some real-world advantages when your city’s snowplows fail to appear in time for the morning commute.
 Both of them incorporate Honda’s Intelligent Traction Management system with settings for snow, sand, and mud.

 Passport: Designed with an eye on styling cues that lend a rugged vibe, the Passport is offered with blacked-out grille treatments, a natty rear spoiler, and trim over its wheel arches that serve as some visual chicanery in terms of its actual height.
 Angry black wheels and twin lenses in the front bumper’s fog lamp area give this rig more visual gravitas than the Pilot.

 Pilot: Grafting the Honda corporate grille, flanked with headlights featuring a boomerang of LED mascara, onto the Pilot creates a blunt but handsome face that tries to be more elegant than the Passport.
 Last tweaked in 2019, the Pilot won’t set the neighbors talking, but neither will it set anyone’s aflame with desire.